gogins/csound-extended/Opcodes/clang_opcode/README.md

 ## Performance

-The `clang_orc` opcode must be invoked in the orchestra header, and is i-time only.
-The opcode is called after `csoundStart` has been called, and at the time that Csound is beginning its performance by running the init pass in the orchestra header (i.e., the init pass for `instr 0`).
+The `clang_orc` opcode is i-time only, and is often invoked in the orchestra header.
+Therefore, the opcode entry point is only called after `csoundStart` has been called.

 Non-standard include directories and compiler options may be used, but must be defined in `S_compiler_options`.